Ensembles

 Large Ensembles and Orchestras

-The String Ensemble is made up of about 30 violins, violas, cellos, and double basses.
-Students in the ensemble will focus on development of orchestral performance techniques, musicianship, sight-reading, and ensemble skills.
-Repertoire is in the intermediate range.
+Musicians in String Ensemble focus on developing orchestral performance techniques, musicianship, ensemble skills, and sight-reading.
+String Ensemble is made up of about 30 violins, violas, cellos, and double basses.
+Repertoire is in the intermediate range

 View audition information

-The String Orchestra is made up of about 30 violins, violas, cellos, and double basses.
-Musicians in the String Orchestra have achieved a level of intermediate or advanced musicianship and can tackle the challenge of a more advanced repertoire.
+Musicians in String Orchestra have achieved a level of intermediate or advanced musicianship and can tackle the challenge of a more advanced repertoire.
+String Orchestra is made up of about 35 violins, violas, cellos, and double basses.

 View audition information

-The Colburn Youth Orchestra is the premiere orchestral ensemble of the Colburn Community School of Performing Arts (CSPA), renowned for its high level of artistry and musical excellence.
-This distinguished ensemble is dedicated to performing a diverse repertoire that spans from standard and contemporary symphonic literature to newly commissioned works and unique arrangements created specifically for the orchestra.
+The Colburn Youth Philharmonic will replace the Colburn Youth Orchestra as the premiere orchestral ensemble of the Colburn Community School of Performing Arts (CSPA).
+In its inaugural year, it will be a comprehensive addition to Colburn’s NEW Advanced Musicians Performance Program.
+Colburn’s top orchestra is renowned for its high level of artistry and musical excellence.
+This ensemble is dedicated to performing a diverse repertoire that spans from standard and contemporary symphonic literature to newly commissioned works and unique arrangements created specifically for the orchestra.

-The Colburn Youth Orchestra’s dynamic programming is designed to challenge and inspire its young musicians, highlight the technical skill and artistic maturity of the ensemble, and contributing to the evolution of orchestral music.
-This ensemble performs at some of the most prestigious venues in Los Angeles, including the iconic Walt Disney Concert Hall, the Alex Theatre in Glendale, the Aratani Theatre in Little Tokyo, and the Los Angeles County Museum of Art (LACMA).
+The Colburn Youth Philharmonic’s dynamic programming is designed to challenge and inspire its young musicians, highlight the technical skill and artistic maturity of the ensemble, and contributing to the evolution of orchestral music.
+This ensemble performs at some of the most prestigious venues in Los Angeles, including the iconic Walt Disney Concert Hall, the Alex Theatre in Glendale, the Aratani Theatre in Little Tokyo, and the Los Angeles County Museum of Art (LACMA), and soon at Colburn’s new concert hall, Kohl Hall.

 Age requirements: 13–18